ComputationalCrew/2023-Powdery-Mildew-Fungicide-Programs-Project/README.md

 FlagShoot_Incidence_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of FlagShoot_Incidence variable.

-Active_Constituents: Annual number of fungicide active constituents applied by growers in a given year.
+Active_Constituents: Annual number of pesticide active constituents applied for suppression of powdery mildew by Oregon hop growers during 2014 to 2017.

-Annual_Cost: Annual estimated cost of fungicide active constituents.
+Annual_Cost: Annual costs of pesticides applied for suppression of powdery mildew by Oregon hop growers during 2014 to 2017..

 degree_centrality_R6_MayJun: Outward degree centrality calculated for monthly time transitions from May to June for each network of yards planted to cultivars that possess R6.